- Explore the cobblestone streets through Bogotá's La Candelaria neighborhood

 Finish the day on your own with mojitos and fresh ceviche in one of the city's hip restaurants or rooftop bars.

 Day 12: Free Day in Cartagena

 There are numerous ways to experience Cartagena on a private tour, whether it's a kiteboarding trip along the coast, a boat trip to pristine Caribbean beaches, or even a sunset sail with a glass of bubbly.

-If an organized tour isn’t appealing, simply create your own adventure around the city.
-At dusk, take part in the unforgettable atmosphere as the city comes alive with street performers and musicians.
+If an organized tour isn't appealing, simply create your own adventure around the city.
+At dusk, take part in the memorable atmosphere as the city comes alive with street performers and musicians.